mcmunder/react-intro/README.md

 ## Checkout what you need

-For each of the bullets in the agenda you can checkout a corresponding branch that contains the code discussed.
+For each of the points in the agenda you can checkout a corresponding branch that contains the code discussed.
 For example: `git checkout 04-create-react-app`